avgrimshaw/frontend-mentor-qr-code-page/README.md

 ## Welcome! 👋

 This is a design to code challenge from Frontend Mentor, coded in HTML & CSS.
-It is a webpage displaying a QR Code with other information written below, all displayed on a centered card.
+It is a webpage displaying a QR Code image with information written below it, all displayed on a centered card.

 ## Instructions 📝